hseo227/Kemu_Kupu/README.md

-# Kēmu Kupu - SOFTENG 206 Assignment 3
+# Kēmu Kupu - SOFTENG 206 Project

 ## Welcome to *Kēmu Kupu*!
 This game will help you learn and practice the spelling of Māori words.